mugglim/build-your-own-tanstack-query/docs/en.md

 **_src/main.jsx_**

-Render the ReactQueryDevtools in the root component to see the developer tools in action.
+Render the ReactQueryDevtools on the top-level component to see the developer tools in action.

 ```jsx
 const App = ({ children }) => {